ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

 endif

 ```
-A filetype plugin is sourced every time a file of the target file type is opened.
+Explanation: a filetype plugin is sourced every time a file of the target file type is opened.
 The above techniques are two ways to make sure functions in filetype plugins are not loaded twice; the second preserves the existing definition and the first overwrites it.
 The first option is more concise and readable, while the second is probably slightly more efficient, since evaluating an `if` statement is faster that overwriting and reloading a function from scratch.
 But on modern hardware it is unlikely you would notice any difference in speed between the two.